Anya Surnitsky | Licensed Clinical Social Worker

 Why am I telling you all of this?

 If we (you and me) don’t have a connection, you won’t be able to feel safe, which usually blocks the change process.
 While being a therapist is my profession and I consider conducting myself professionally very seriously, therapy is personal.
 So. personal.
 It’s a vulnerable place and can feel so scary, intimidating and overwhelming in the beginning.
 It’s so personal that I might not even be the therapist for you.
 You need to find the place where you can exhale with relief and find refuge in the freedom to speak openly.
 Even more, the therapeutic relationship is often one of the most healing elements of therapy and is the best predictor of successful outcomes regardless of what type of therapy is practiced.
-Sharing some personal information and details about myself with you may help you feel more comfortable and more familiar with what I’m about.
+Sharing some personal information and details about myself may help you feel more comfortable and more familiar with who I am and what I’m about.

 I know what it’s like to try to be everything to everyone and I’m no longer here for it.
 If you’re feeling the difficulty of not being “enough” in any role in your life— parent, professional, partner, friend, etc.— I hear you.
 There are different ways to move forward even if you can’t see that path clearly right now.